Originally Written by Michaelle Bond for the Philadelphia Inquirer on July 1, 2016

 During the next several weeks, members of Hopewell United Methodist Church in Downingtown will convert and partition the once-nondescript container – 40 feet long, 8 feet high, and 8 feet wide.
 It will house a kitchen and a room for tutoring, after-school activities, and medical care.

 More than 100 church members, including the Brantzegs and their two sons, have traveled to South Africa in the last few years to build houses and retrofit containers in collaboration with Mosaic, a nonprofit in South Africa.
-It is dedicated to providing housing, education, and jobs to create self-sustaining communities of families caring for orphans.
+This collaboration has benefited many people and you can learn more about their programs here and how they transformed numerous lives.
+They are dedicated to providing housing, education, and jobs to create self-sustaining communities of families caring for orphans.
 This is the first time church members have converted a container at their Downingtown site.

 They are following the lead of other groups across the country that have transformed containers at home to fill needs overseas, involving members of their communities who can’t make the trips to other countries.
 Groups also usually fill the containers with donated goods.